 The no-go zone

 Guinea pigs need to avoid certain vegetables completely.
 The consequences can range from smelly to dangerous.
 Too much cabbage consumption can cause cutting the cheese (flatulence) or even diarrhea.
 Plants from the onion family including leek and chive are to be avoided.
 So too are bulbous plants such as the garlic family as they also cause flatulence.
-The following foods should never be given to guinea pigs: cereals, grains, nuts, seeds, corn, beans, peas, bread, biscuits, sweets, sugar, breakfast cereals, chocolate, buttercups, garden shrubs, potato and unfortunately avocado.
+The following foods should never be given to guinea pigs: cereals, grains, nuts, seeds, corn, beans, peas, bread, biscuits, sweets, sugar, breakfast cereals, chocolate, buttercups, garden shrubs, potato, and unfortunately avocado.

 Good to go

 Lastly but most importantly all guinea pigs need water.
 A continuously available source of fresh clean, water is essential.
 You must empty, rinse, and resupply any water bottles in a guinea pig enclosure daily.
-With clean water and variety of fresh foods, your guinea pig will live a happy and healthy life.
+With clean water and a variety of fresh foods, your guinea pig will live a happy and healthy life.
 Don’t forget to check out our store for all your guinea pig needs.
 We also have many more articles on our blog that are a great read for any pet owner.